OpenID Connect is supported in Dependency-Track 4.0.0 and above

 -

-Configure OIDC for both backend and frontend of Dependency-Track, as demonstrated below for a docker-compose deployment:
+Configure OIDC for both API server and frontend of Dependency-Track, as demonstrated below for a docker-compose deployment:

 admin